Writing core files

 For local cores, source files are resolved relative to the location of the core file and must be stored in the same directory as the core file, or in a subdirectory of it.
 For remote cores, file names are typically relative to the repository or archive root.

-Source file names cannot be absolute paths, or start with ../
+Source file names cannot be absolute paths, or start with ../.

-Optionally, source files can have attributes; the file macros.svh
+Optionally, source files can have attributes; the file macros.svh is an example of that.

-When specifying attributes, end the file name with a colon (:
+When specifying attributes, end the file name with a colon (:), and specify attributes as key-value pairs below it.

-(Alternatively, the equivalent short form syntax can be used, e.g. macros.svh: {is_include_file: true}
+(Alternatively, the equivalent short form syntax can be used, e.g. macros.svh: {is_include_file: true}.)

 The most common attributes are:

-: The file is an include file.
+is_include_file: The file is an include file.
 In Verilog and C/C++, this means the file is not passed to the tool directly, but instead the file is included by another source file.
-FuseSoC ensures that the tool finds the include file, e.g. by passing an appropriate include path to the tool.file_type
+FuseSoC ensures that the tool finds the include file, e.g. by passing an appropriate include path to the tool.file_type: Override the default file type of the fileset for this particular file.

 Refer to the CAPI2 reference documentation for more details.